JDBDT/jdbdt/src/site/markdown/Tutorial.md

 #### The `User` class <a name="TheCode.TheTestSubject.UserClass"></a>

-The `User` class is a POJO class with getter and setter methods for each of the user attributes (e.g., `getId()`, `setId`).
+The `User` class is a POJO class with getter and setter methods for each of the user attributes (e.g.,`getId` and `setId`).
 Additionally, it overrides a number of `java.lang.Object` methods for convenience of use in test code (e.g., `equals`).

 #### The `UserDAO` class <a name="TheCode.TheTestSubject.UserDAOClass"></a>

 The `UserDAO` class defines methods for interfacing with the `USERS` table using `User` objects.
-The methods are correspondence to database operations for user insertion, update, removal and retrieval.
+The methods are in correspondence to database operations for user insertion, update, removal and retrieval.

 * `insertUser(u)`: inserts a new user.